siccoo/intro-angular/README.md

 - () Declaring a component
 - () Basic component use

+## Interpolation and Expressions
+- What is Interpolation?
+- Its symbol
+- Expressions used in interpolation
+- Prohibited expression syntax examples

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.